XiaoXIguaZI/XiaoXIguaZI/README.md

  - 📈 **Machine Learning & Causal Inference**
 Experienced in regression analysis, time series forecasting, predictive modeling, and policy evaluation, applying machine learning techniques to derive actionable insights and assess causal relationships.​

 Feel free to take a look at my [resume](https://xiaoxiguazi.github.io/XiaoXIguaZI/Resume_LepengWu(DA).pdf) and to connect with me via [LinkedIn](https://www.linkedin.com/in/lepengwu2023/).

+**You can see some of my work in the following repositories:**